Dr Rami Ghannam

 Abdellatif, S., Ghannam, R. and Khalil, A. S. G. (2014) Simulating the dispersive behavior of semiconductors using the Lorentzian–Drude model for photovoltaic devices.
 Applied Optics, 53(15), pp. 3294-3300. (doi: 10.1364/AO.53.003294) (PMID:24922218).

 2) Technology Enhanced Learning - my researchin this area involves developing and evaluating new pedagogical methods for enhancing student learning.
-I am particularly interested in the use of technology for enhancing the teaching and delivery of electronic engineering concepts.
+I am particularly interested in developing and using interactive technologies for enhancing the teaching and delivery of electronic engineering concepts.
 Further details can be found via my Engineering Education Research Group webpages.
 Key publications in this area include:

 Ghannam, R. , Curia, G., Brante, G., Khosravi, S. and Hua, F. (2020) Implantable and wearable neuroengineering education: a review of postgraduate programmes.
 IEEE Access, 8, pp. 212396-212408. (doi: 10.1109/ACCESS.2020.3040064)